High performance Autonomous Infrared barrier

 Each SOLARIS column integrates a very powerful radio transmitter/receiver with low power consumption.

 When the infrared barrier detects an intrusion, the alarm information is received by all the nearby infrared columns which in turn retransmit it automatically.
-The alarm message is thus relayed up to a radio reception coordinator connected to the MAXIBUS 3000hub.
+The alarm message is thus relayed up to a radio reception coordinator connected to the MAXIBUS UNIVERSAL hub.
 The alarm centre is then alerted to the intrusion.

 Fully autonomous solution, no civil engineering